Cosmic structures in Ricci-inverse theories of gravity: Circumventing the no-go theorem

 \section{Circumventing the no-go theorem}

-We discuss how to avoid the no-go theorem of section \ref{sec:nogo}.
-Our reasoning begins noticing that if $f^{(0)}_A\sim x^{6}$ and $f^{(0)}_{AA}\sim x^{8}$, all divergences are ruled out from Eqs. \eqref{eq:pert1} and \eqref{eq:pert2} as $x$ approaches to $0$.
-Since $A^{(0)}\sim x^{-2}$, the following model is suggested:
+We examine strategies to circumvent the no-go theorem presented in section \ref{sec:nogo}.
+Our analysis begins by observing that if \( f^{(0)}_A \sim x^{6} \) and \( f^{(0)}_{AA} \sim x^{8} \), then all divergences are eliminated from equations \eqref{eq:pert1} and \eqref{eq:pert2} as \( x \) approaches zero.
+Hence, given that \( A^{(0)} \sim x^{-2} \), we propose the following model: